RedAngel121/NytePack/README.md

 # ~ PACK BUILD NOTES ~
 ## Rules are as follows:
 1. No Early Game Teleporting items or players (Stargates Exception because power limitations)
-2. No Early Game Backpacks or On-Person Inventory Storage (Minor exception to item specific inv spaces)
+2. No Early Game Backpacks or On-Person Inventory Storage (Exception to item specific inv spaces)
 3. Pack Theme is more Dieselpunk/Factory with long-term goals and community play, Endgame TBD (InterPlanetary/Travel/Stargates/?)
 4. Crafting Recipes Inter-Connectivity is desired between most mods for increased complexity pack longevity
 5. Power storage/production/transfer will be handled in world, not by held items (to the best of ability)